-FMC Technologies anticipates that its debt after giving effect to the offering will be approximately \$ million or \$ million if the underwriters' over-allotment option is fully exercised, assuming that in each case the net proceeds of the offering are used to reduce debt.
+FMC Technologies anticipates that its debt after giving effect to the offering will be approximately \$315.5 million or \$284.4 million if the underwriters' over-allotment option is fully exercised, assuming that in each case the net proceeds of the offering are used to reduce debt.
 In addition, pursuant to the separation and distribution agreement between FMC Technologies and FMC Corporation, this amount will be decreased to reflect net cash generated or increased to reflect net cash utilized by FMC Technologies' operations from January 1, 2001 to the closing of the offering.
-FMC Technologies expects that FMC Technologies' debt will consist of one or more of the following: third party revolving credit facilities, commercial paper, uncommitted bank facilities and medium term notes.
+FMC Technologies expects that FMC Technologies' assumed debt will consist of a \$150 million 364-day revolving credit facility and a \$250 million 5-year credit agreement.